khaledsaad93/AnimationByTransformation/README.md

 ## Animate TextField
 - Change width by animating that is very easy in this way what i did
 - i just set constant constraint for textField above this textfield i set button which hidden after you clicked
-- in this stage you should change width constraint to make it inncrease
+- in this stage you should change width constraint to make it increase
 ######    how Animate it !?
     UIView.animate(withDuration: 0.5, animations: {
          self.view.layoutIfNeeded().  // this method to force the view to update its layout immediately.